Group Therapy - Working on How You Relate to Others (and Yourself)

 The group is not a crisis service and is not suitable where more intensive or specialist support is needed (for example, acute crisis, active addiction, or where day-to-day safety is very fragile).
 In those situations, individual or more intensive services are usually a better starting point.

-In the sessions we focus less on giving updates about your week and more on how you experience yourself and others in the group.
+In the sessions we would focus less on giving updates about your week and more on how you experience yourself and others in the group.
 Together we slow down, notice what is happening between people, and use those moments as a chance to experiment with new ways of being with others in a safe, structured setting.

 Get in Touch